psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 for.
 Without a mythos, the True does not rule, it just leaves the way open for greed, hatred and delusion to take charge."

-The dream faded and slowly he felt the return of the recling chair and the diamonds of blue lights.
+The dream faded and slowly he felt the return of the reclining chair and the diamonds of blue lights.
 They retreated from around his head and he lurched forwards with his head in his hands, sobbing and sobbing uncontrollably.